Hamilton wins US GP, Red Bull champions, Brazil to decide Vettel vs Alonso

-Nov.18 (Apex) In 2007 – the last time the United States held a Formula One Grand Prix, it was Lewis Hamilton who took top honours; fast forward five years and it was again Hamilton who stood on the top step of the podium, this time at the spanking new, purpose built for F1, Circuit of the Americas.
+Nov.18 (GP247) In 2007 – the last time the United States held a Formula One Grand Prix, it was Lewis Hamilton who took top honours; fast forward five years and it was again Hamilton who stood on the top step of the podium, this time at the spanking new, purpose built for F1, Circuit of the Americas.

 Up next were title contenders Sebastian Vettel and Fernando Alonso, second and third respectively, meaning that the season finale in Brazil will decide the fate of the 2012 world drivers’ championship, but surely, the biggest winner in Texas is arguably Alonso who started seventh on the grid yet managed to keep his title hopes alive with another remarkable drive.

 Driving his penultimate race for McLaren, Hamilton gave one of his most mature performances despite a sluggish start from the ‘dirty’ side of the track.
 By the end of the first lap he was third and tucked behind the Mark Webber, as the Red Bull’s led 1-2.